Thor Girl: Civil War/The Initiative

-Thor Girl is one of the heroes who registers with the Superhuman Registration Act that was forged during the 2006–2007 "Civil War" storyline.
-After the Superhuman Registration Act is passed, Thor Girl interferes in a jewel theft undertaken by the Grey Gargoyle, a previous foe of hers, and dispatches him, preventing the jewel heist in the process.
+Thor Girl is one of the heroes who register with the Superhuman Registration Act that was passed during the 2006–2007 "Civil War" storyline.
+Thor Girl interferes in a jewel theft undertaken by the Grey Gargoyle, a previous foe of hers, and dispatches him, preventing the jewel heist in the process.
 In return, the Grey Gargoyle undertakes a lawsuit with the assistance of Mallory Book at the Superhuman Law Offices of Goodman, Lieber, Kurtzberg & Holliway.

 Thor Girl is one of the first recruits for the Camp Hammond training facility.
-Other trainees included: Bengal, Cloud 9, Slapstick, Trauma, Armory, Rage, and Komodo.

-The Initiative recruits are sent as crowd control in Manhattan with Thor Girl aiding mass evacuation when the city is attacked by the Hulk, who is seeking revenge upon the Illuminati.
+The Initiative recruits are sent as crowd control in Manhattan with Thor Girl aiding mass evacuation when the city is attacked by the Hulk, who is seeking revenge on the Illuminati.
 However, Rage breaks ranks to try to help the Avengers in battle against the Hulk and his Warbound, and Thor Girl is among the trainees who sides with Rage.
 Easily defeated, Thor Girl and the others are imprisoned at Manhattan Square Gardens and controlled by obedience disks.
-The Initiative's black ops team, including the empathic metamorph Trauma, are sent in to free Thor Girl and her compatriots, with Trauma assuming the form and powers of Thor as he battles the Warbound, leaving Thor Girl awestruck by the encounter.
+The Initiative's black ops team, including Trauma, are sent in to free Thor Girl and her compatriots.
+Thor Girl and Ultra Girl are assigned to the Cavalry, Georgia's superhero team, after completing their Initiative training.

-Subsequent to Trauma's assumption of Thor's form, Thor Girl has expressed a kind of hero worship of and becomes enamored with Trauma.
-However, both Tarene and Trauma are brutally attacked by the MVP clone, calling himself KIA (Killed In Action).
-Tarene is badly burned while protecting Trauma, who is then stabbed in the chest by KIA.

-Thor Girl recovers fairly quickly.
-At first, she assists in a mass super-human effort dedicated to rebuilding New York.
-Later, she is assigned together with Ultra Girl to the Cavalry, Georgia's local superhero team, once her Initiative training is complete.

 Secret Invasion

-During the Secret Invasion storyline, the Skrull Dum Dum Dugan calls all the sleeper agents in the Initiative, causing Ultra Girl and Thor Girl to fight each other out of fear.
+During the Secret Invasion storyline, the Skrull impersonating Dum Dum Dugan calls all the sleeper agents in the Initiative, causing Ultra Girl and Thor Girl to fight each other out of fear.
 When the Skrull Kill Krew arrives to the scene, 3-D Man confirms that Thor Girl is a Skrull, killing her with her own hammer with the help of Gravity.
-It is unclear at this point how long the Skrull agent had been impersonating Thor Girl.

-After the invasion is over, the real Thor Girl is shown in a support group meeting with the others that had been replaced by Skrulls.
-She attends a therapy session with Trauma, when Camp Hammond is attacked by the Thor clone Ragnarok.
-The clone beats Thor Girl badly, until Gauntlet intervenes.
+After the invasion is over, the real Thor Girl is shown in a support group meeting with others who had been replaced by Skrulls.